 Andrew Levine is a litigation partner who focuses his practice on white collar and regulatory defense, internal investigations and a broad range of complex commercial litigation.
 He regularly defends companies in criminal, civil and regulatory enforcement matters and has conducted numerous investigations throughout the world.
 Mr. Levine frequently advises companies on compliance matters, including with respect to the U.S. Foreign Corrupt Practices Act, and the assessment and management of risks presented by potential mergers, acquisitions and other transactions.
 In 2014, Mr. Levine was named to Global Investigations Review’s inaugural “40 Under 40” list of the world’s leading investigations lawyers, and he was recognized in 2013 as a Rising Star by the New York Law Journal.
-Mr. Levine is recommended for white collar litigation in The Legal 500 US (2013–2017), where clients describe him as “smart, responsive, collaborative and sharp in his advice.”
-He is ranked as a leading lawyer for FCPA by Chambers USA (2021), where clients say “his breadth of knowledge is unparalleled.”
-He has also been described as “exceptionally able and capable,” and “very pragmatic and hands-on.
+Mr. Levine is recommended for international litigation in The Legal 500 US (2022), where clients have described him as “smart, responsive, collaborative and sharp in his advice.”
+He is ranked as a leading lawyer for FCPA by Chambers USA (2022), where clients say “he is focused on pragmatic solutions.”
+Sources have also said that “his breadth of knowledge is unparalleled,” he is “exceptionally able and capable,” and “very pragmatic and hands-on.
 He’s able to conceptualize and simplify quite quickly complex considerations and situations.”
-In Chambers Global (2022) and Chambers Latin America (2022), where Mr. Levine is recommended as a top-tier lawyer, he is described as “extremely professional and technical,” “an impressive and tireless thought leader” and “an extremely well-known figure globally.”
-In previous editions of the guides, he has been lauded as “a very thoughtful and service-oriented lawyer,” “a reassuring presence in tumultuous times,” “a calm, competent and thorough practitioner” and “brilliant, hard-working and thoughtful.”
+In Chambers Global (2023) and Chambers Latin America (2023), where Mr. Levine is recommended as a top-tier lawyer, clients note that “he stands out for his client service and attention to detail,” describing him as “a lawyer that turns complexity into simplicity.”
+They also note that he is “extremely professional and technical” and he has “a deep experience in Latin America.”
+In previous editions of the guides, he has been lauded as “an impressive and tireless thought leader,” “an extremely well-known figure globally,” “a very thoughtful and service-oriented lawyer,” “a reassuring presence in tumultuous times,” “a calm, competent and thorough practitioner” and “brilliant, hard-working and thoughtful.”
 Clients are said to value his “encyclopedic knowledge” and his “ability to condense a complex situation into something understandable and manageable.”
-Mr. Levine is also ranked as a leading lawyer by The Legal 500 Latin America (2022), where clients describe him as “an amazing lawyer” and “the US lawyer that knows the Latin America compliance and investigation market the best.”
+Mr. Levine is also ranked as a leading lawyer by The Legal 500 Latin America (2023), where clients describe him as “an amazing lawyer” and “the US lawyer that knows the Latin America compliance and investigation market the best.”
 In previous editions of the guide, he is described as a “superstar,” with clients noting that “he has a wealth of experience,” is “extremely articulate” and “he has an amazing analytical ability.”
 Latin Lawyer notes Mr. Levine’s “substantial work in Latin America,” recognizing him as one of the top lawyers active on anti-corruption matters in the region.

 Before joining Debevoise in 2006, Mr. Levine served as Deputy Counsel to the Independent Inquiry Committee into the United Nations Oil-for-Food Programme, led by Paul A. Volcker, from 2004 to 2005.
 Mr. Levine spearheaded the investigation into the Security Council’s oversight of Iraq’s humanitarian purchases under the Programme, through which thousands of companies made illicit payments exceeding $1.5 billion to the former Iraqi regime, and he was one of the two principal editors of the Committee’s numerous official reports.
 Mr. Levine served as a law clerk to the Hon.
 Dennis Jacobs, U.S. Court of Appeals for the Second Circuit, from 2003 to 2004, and to the Hon.
 Lewis A. Kaplan, U.S. District Court for the Southern District of New York, from 2002 to 2003.